raflymln/switchblade/docs/guide/getting-started/installation.md

 ## Prerequisites

 - Node.js 18+
-- npm, pnpm, or yarn
+- npm, pnpm, yarn, bun, or any other package manager
 - TypeScript (recommended)
+- Patience (optional, but highly recommended)

 ## Installation

-You can choose to install Switchblade with your preferred validation library:
+1. Install Switchblade and the desired validation library. **You only need to install the one you plan to use**, but if you want to use all, what are we to judge? 🤷‍♂️😏

 ::: code-group